marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The default value is pre-marked at the start.

 required
 	This determines whether input is mandatory.
-In this case, participants cannot proceed making a choice.
+In this case, participants cannot proceed before making a choice.

 label left and right of the slider
 	You can add a label on the left and the right of the slider.
 Note that the values stated next to the labels are not used in the radioline.